Supersymmetry and multicriticality in a ladder of constrained fermions: Conclusion

 It would be extremely interesting to generalize our conclusion beyond the models that are supersymmetric by construction.
 This can be achieved, for example, by weakening the blockade.
 Both gapped phases as well as the floating phase are expected to survive in the soft-blockade regime and there is no immediate argument that would prevent the multicritical point to appear.
 It would be thus interesting to investigate how the properties such as the number of the ground states or the supersymmetric nature of this multicritical point get modified when softening the blockade.

-In light of our results, it might be wise to revisit the surroundings of the superconformal points in other systems, for instance, in chains of SU(2)$_k$ anyons \cite{PhysRevB.87.235120}.
-In particular, Z$_n$ parafermionic critical phases detected with exact diagonalization in \cite{PhysRevB.87.235120} can turn out to be a finite-size version of the floating phase that can manifest itself only on sufficiently long chains and could thus have been overlooked.
+In light of our results, it might be wise to look further into the surroundings of the superconformal points in other systems, for instance, in chains of SU(2)$_k$ anyons \cite{PhysRevB.87.235120}.
+In particular, it would be interesting to study what will happen to the superconformal critical point separating $\mathbb{Z}_2$ phase from the Haldane phase in the presence of perturbations that breaks translation of topological symmetry.
+It would also be interesting to investigate whether various $\mathbb{Z}_n$ phases can be connected via a floating phase.

 The zig-zag ladder studied here is a special example of a 2D square lattice with toroidal boundary conditions (with ground state degeneracies exponential in the linear dimension of the systems).
 Other 2D grids, such as triangular, hexagonal or kagome, have ground state degeneracies that are exponential in the number of lattice sites.
 It would be most interesting to extend the analysis reported here to these 2D systems.
 Keeping the width of these 2D lattices sufficiently small the problem can be addressed with constrained DMRG adjusted to satisfy the blockade on a selected geometry.
-These problems, however, can be addressed directly in the thermodynamic limit by means of constrained infinite projected entangled pair states\cite{PhysRevLett.101.250602,PhysRevB.94.035133,cipeps}.
+The nature of the ground states, however, can be addressed directly in the thermodynamic limit by means of constrained infinite projected entangled pair states\cite{PhysRevLett.101.250602,PhysRevB.94.035133,cipeps}.
 In either case, an extensive degeneracy has to be lifted before the system can be efficiently simulated with tensor networks.
 The strategy proposed in this paper - to explore the vicinity of the supersymmetric point and how various phases fuse into it - seems to provide a good solution to this technical challenge.